• Skip to main content

 Sayeef Salahuddin named to NSTC Technical Advisory Board

-05/01/25 — EECS professor will help shape the National Semiconductor Technology Center Research Agenda, advance U.S.-led innovation and economic and national security
+05/01/25 — NSTC: EECS professor will help shape the National Semiconductor Technology Center Research Agenda, advance U.S.-led innovation and economic and national security

 Shot of more than 20 people in a room wearing clean suits.
 The people are listening to a person talking and pointing to the right.